NuGet/NuGet.Client/docs/debugging.md

 #### NuGet in Visual Studio assembly location

-Each Visual Studio instance has it's own root install directory.
-Relative to the root directory, the NuGet assemblies can be are in `Common7/IDE/CommonExtensions/Microsoft/NuGet`.
+Each Visual Studio instance has its own root install directory.
+Relative to the root directory, the NuGet assemblies can be found in `Common7/IDE/CommonExtensions/Microsoft/NuGet`.

 ### Code pointers for NuGet in Visual Studio